With Sympathy: Background and recording

 In late 1981, Jourgensen was living in Chicago and involved in its underground scene.
 He began to write and record songs in his apartment, using a newly bought ARP Omni synthesizer, a drum machine and a reel-to-reel tape recorder.
 At one point, a demo tape featuring the song "I'm Falling" gained the attention of Wax Trax!
 Records label co-founder and co-owner Jim Nash.
 Impressed by the demo, Nash offered to record its material professionally and to assemble the touring band, which Jourgensen named Ministry.
 At Chicago's Hedden West Studios, Jourgensen, with co-producers Jay O'Roarke and Iain Burgess, recorded Ministry's first material, a 12" single featuring the tracks "I'm Falling", "Primental" and "Cold Life".

 Jourgensen assembled the band's first live lineup, a five-piece group including Jourgensen on vocals and guitar, bassist Martin Sorenson, keyboardists Robert Roberts and John Davis and drummer Stephen George.
 Jourgensen and Roberts state that Roberts' inclusion in the group occurred because their mutual friend Paul Taylor was ill and unable to join.

 While touring the Midwest and the Northeast during 1982, Ministry received some commercial success with "Cold Life."
 The band gained the attention of Arista label executives, who chose to sign them.
 With Sympathy was recorded in Autumn 1982 with producers Vince Ely and Ian Taylor at the Syncro Sound recording studio in Boston.

 Critical reception

 On release, With Sympathy received mixed to negative reviews.
 However, Rolling Stone noted that any lack of originality in the synth-pop concept was "... hardly worth complaining about, because Ministry manages to do something many far more innovative bands neglect: they write catchy dance songs."
 The review further observed that Jourgensen's singing was "... charged with anger, passion and glee–real emotions instead of the vocal posturing so common in synth-pop."
 The album achieved commercial success, peaking at number 94 in the Billboard 200 and selling more than 100,000 copies in the U.S. by 2007.
 The album was promoted with three singles—"Work for Love", "I Wanted to Tell Her" and "Revenge"—and the three-month tour.
 A music video was made for the single "Revenge."
-Retrospectively, many Ministry fans still dislike the album, but some people now have defended or even championed it, proclaiming it to be an “underrated” or “misunderstood” album.